Venezuela on agenda for Trump’s meeting with Brazil’s leader

 Trump last year granted Brazil the status of privileged ally outside NATO and backed its bid for membership in the Organization for Economic Cooperation and Development.

 But U.S. support can be fickle and government critics question whether Brazil’s seemingly unconditional embrace of Trump’s brand of politics will yield any real benefits.

-In December, Trump pledged to impose tariffs on imports of steel and aluminum from Brazil after he accused Bolsonaro’s government of manipulating its currency and hurting American farmers.
-Trump withdrew the threat days later.
+Trump’s refusal to commit to holding off on tariffs most likely would be viewed as an example.

 Brazil also is struggling to combat growing illegal deforestation in the vast Amazon rainforest and was criticized for its poor handling of devastating fires in the region last summer.
-Government officials initially tried to play down the expansion of land grabbing, illegal mining or invasions of indigenous reserves.
-Bolsonaro, who supports economic development including in Amazonian protected areas, has blamed nongovernmental organizations and even actor and environmental activist Leonardo DiCaprio for being partly responsible for the fires.

-But a government report in November said deforestation was at its worst in more than a decade.
-Between August 2018 and July 2019, deforestation reached 9,762 square kilometers (3,769 square miles), 30% more than the previous year.

 Jeantet reported from Rio de Janeiro.